AramBP/simple-cli-calculator/README.md

-## 2D Graphical Calculator
+## Command Line Calculator

-This project showcases a 2 dimensional graphical calculator that can plot multiple graphs and also solve math problems.
+This project showcases a calculator that can solve math problems.

-## Project Features

-The project has the following features

-- `Calculator`: [todo: write something here]
-- `Graph plot`: [todo: write something here]

-## Project showcase and screenshots

-[todo: insert screen shots]

-> screenshot 1

-## How to install

-...

-## How to use

-...

-hallo
+It can evaluate expressions and calculates the using RPN

+Based on "calculator.pdf" inside the project directory